It's a pickle, it's a chutney and it's just smashing! Made with sorrel leaves, this one is a real crowd pleaser.

 A fine blend of coconut, curd and pineapple combined with fiery chillies and spices.

 Kachri is a wild variety of cucumber that resembles a brown yellow small melon.
 When mixed with garlic, salt, red chilli powder, turmeric and coriander, it makes a spicy and delicious Rajasthani chutney.
 A delicious and spicy chutney from the house o...

-Chutney made with the goodness of plums mingled with flavours of cinnamon, chillies, cloves and sugar.
+Chutney made with the goodness of plums infused with warm flavours of cinnamon, chillies and cloves.

-A nice and tangy side-dish made with mangoes, sugar, peppercorns, bay leaf, asafoetida and cloves.
-Savour it with rice or spread it over sandwiches/rotis or simply use it as a dip for snacks, this will come handy in all your dishes.
+A nice and tangy side-dish made with mangoes, peppercorns, bay leaf, asafoetida and cloves.
+Savour it with rice or spread it over sandwiches/rotis or simply use it as a dip for snacks, this will come handy in most of your dishes.